Hal Chase: Out of organized baseball

 In 1920, while playing for the minor Mission League, he allegedly attempted to bribe Spider Baum, a pitcher for the Salt Lake City Bees of the Pacific Coast League, to lose a game to the Los Angeles Angels.
 It turned out to be one of the last games he played in organized baseball.
 After an investigation by the league, he was barred from the Pacific Coast League and the Mission Baseball League.
 Babe Borton, for whom Chase was traded in 1913, was also suspended in the scandal.

 In late 1920, pitcher Rube Benton accused Chase and Heinie Zimmerman of attempting to bring him $800 to throw a game when the three played for the Giants.
 As part of his accusation, he charged that Chase informed him that the White Sox would lose the first two games of the 1919 World Series and would lose the series.
-He also testified that Chase communicated with Bill Burns, one of the key figures in the Black Sox scandal and that Chase won $40,000 (equivalent to $727,260 in 2023) betting on the series.
+He also testified that Chase communicated with Bill Burns, one of the key figures in the Black Sox scandal and that Chase won $40,000 betting on the series.

 In October of that year, a Chicago grand jury indicted him for his role in the Black Sox Scandal, alleging that he brought the idea of throwing the World Series to Abe Attell (Heinie Zimmerman was also indicted).
 California refused extradition because of an incorrectly issued arrest warrant.
 Chase and the other accused players were acquitted on August 2, 1921.

 Baseball commissioner Kenesaw Mountain Landis later declared that any players who had been involved in throwing games would be banned from baseball, which could have included Chase; however Judge Landis never formally ruled on Chase.
 But based on Chase's long-term pattern of gambling and his role in the Black Sox Scandal, Landis' declaration after the Black Sox trial is seen as formalizing Chase's ban.
 Regardless, his career was effectively over by the time Landis was appointed.
 In his only formal hearing on the matter, National League president John Heydler found him not guilty.